-- Prepare and publish a Roadside Weed and Pest Animal Management Plan in accordance with the Catchment and Land Protection Act 1994 and Roadside Weeds and Pests Program of Local Government Victoria. - Meet the obligations of the Environment Protection Act 2017 including the general environment duty to reduce the risk of harm from your activities: to human health and the environment; from pollution or waste. - Apply the no net loss objective of the native vegetation removal regulations, by applying the three-step hierarchy of avoid, minimise and offset to Council's own projects and as statutory authority under the Planning and Environment Act 1987.
+- Prepare and publish a Roadside Weed and Pest Animal Management Plan in accordance with the Catchment and Land Protection Act 1994 and Roadside Weeds and Pests Program of Local Government Victoria. - Meet the obligations of the Environment Protection Act 2017 including the general environment duty to reduce the risk of harm from your activities: to human health and the environment; from pollution or waste. - Apply the no net loss objective of the native vegetation removal regulations, by applying the three-step hierarchy of avoid, minimise and offset to Council's own projects and as statutory authority under the Planning and Environment Act 1987. - As a public authority, Council has obligations to consider potential biodiversity impacts when exercising our functions, under Section 4B of the Flora and Fauna Guarantee Act 1998.

-- Deliver the Rural Tree Scheme by assisting rural landholders to increase the native plants in the landscape. - Undertake an advocacy role to support the community to manage Queensland Fruit Fly. - Advocate for the community on new and emerging environmental issues. - Support Clean Up Australia Day to raise awareness and reduce littering in our community. - Support community groups to undertake environmental projects with financial support from various grant programs. - Collaborate with partners to implement actions. - Support Kyabram Fauna Park acknowledging their role in conservation and water management for the town of Kyabram.
+- Deliver the Rural Tree Scheme by assisting rural landholders to increase the native plants in the landscape, which assists biodiversity conservation on private land. - Undertake an advocacy role to support the community to manage Queensland Fruit Fly. - Advocate for the community on new and emerging environmental issues. - Support Clean Up Australia Day to raise awareness and reduce littering in our community. - Support community groups to undertake environmental projects with financial support from various grant programs. - Collaborate with partners to implement actions. - Support Kyabram Fauna Park acknowledging their role in conservation and water management for the town of Kyabram.
 The Park's wetlands form part of Kyabram's stormwater catchment system, filtering water, slowing the flow to the Goulburn River system and reducing flash flooding in the Kyabram township.